anthonychu/codetocloud/ux-research-study.md

 These images are in a public repository and do not require authentication.

+- `albums.azurecr.io/aca-node:1.0` – the backend web API
+    * Listens to port 3000
 - `albums.azurecr.io/aca-frontend:1.0` – the frontend app
-    * Exposed port: 3000
+    * Listens to port 3000
-    * Environment variables:
-        * `API_BASE_URL` - This variable must be set to the base URL of the backend API (e.g., `https://backend.my-app.com`).
+    * The `API_BASE_URL` environment must be set to the base URL of the backend API.
+Include the scheme (`http://` or `https://`) and do not include a trailing slash.
+For example, `https://album-api.myhostname.com`).
-- `albums.azurecr.io/aca-node:1.0` – the backend web API
-    * Exposed port: 3000